-Board procedures ensure that all directors have the information needed to contribute to informed discussion on all agenda items and effectively carry out their duties.
-Senior executives make direct presentations to the Board on a regular basis to give the directors a broader contact with the leadership team.
+Board procedures and reporting ensure that all directors have the information needed to contribute to informed discussion on all agenda items and effectively carry out their duties.
+The Executive Leadership Team (ELT) make direct presentations to the Board on a regular basis, giving the directors broader contact with the leadership team and enhancing the directors' understanding of the business, its risks and opportunities.

-Detail of members of the Board, and director profiles including their skills, experience and expertise relevant to their position, and the period they have held office as a director, can be found in the 'Directors' section of the Company's FY22 Annual Report.
+Detail about members of the Board including their skills, experience and expertise relevant to their position, and the period they have held office as a director, can be found in the 'Directors' section of the Company's FY23 Annual Report.